jtha/job-search/README.md

 # job-search

 ## About the Project
-The motivation to build this project is to help a job seeker (me) retain their sanity while searching for a job in 2025.
-Based on many horror stories including personal experiences where job seekers may have to apply to hundreds and even thousands of job postings to land an interview, this project aims to streamline the job search process by maximizing both the volume of leads and the quality of job applications, ultimately improving the conversion of job leads.
+This project automates job search tasks for job seekers who need to apply to multiple positions efficiently.
+The system addresses the challenge of managing high-volume job applications by automating lead generation, qualification, and application tracking.

 Project scope:
 1. ✅ Build a lead generation system to find job postings.